Muhammad-Hussain456/OOP/06_Inheritance.md

 👉 **Concrete Class = Complete Implementation + Instantiable Objects**

 ### Explanation
-A concrete class implements a concrete concept
+A concrete class implements a concrete concept.

-Main purpose is to be instantiated
+Main purpose is to be instantiated.

-Provides implementation details specific to the domain context
+Provides implementation details specific to the domain context.

 ### Characteristics